WSE IT’s Multi-Factor Authentication Overview

 I HATE Multi-Factor Authentication

-Adding a time-based single-use second factor adds considerable protection to your account — in addition to a password, which tends to be static and can be compromised in many ways, a time-based password like the MyIT Login Code becomes useless after a minute.
+Adding a single-use second factor adds considerable protection to your account — in addition to a password, which tends to be static and can be compromised in many ways, a secondary factor like the MyIT Login Code becomes useless after a minute.
 This makes most traditional hacking techniques ineffective against your accounts.

 It Doesn’t Have to be Painful

 Using the MyIT Login Code doesn’t need to be painful.
 Historically there has been an emphasis on using SMS messages for these codes, but that’s frustrating.
 You don’t want to have to type to use the codes, and when traveling it can be expensive or impossible to get an SMS message.
 The smartphone app just needs a data connection to get the push notice – when traveling, you don’t need to worry about having SMS service.
-Just hit a button on your lock screen and you’re done.
+Just hit type in the two-digit confirmation code you see on the webpage and you’re done.

 How to get started